zach-et-m/nm-qec-metrology/README.md

-# Code for generating data and plots of manuscript "Quantum Error Corrected Non-Markovian Metrology"
+# Code for generating data and plots of arXiv:2503.07745